gnachman/iterm2-website/source/_includes/documentation-images.md

 Critically, animated GIFs are supported as of version 2.9.20150512.

+### Retina

+Starting in iTerm2 version 3.2.0, Retina displays are properly supported.
+Previously, they would be double-size (one display "point" per image pixel rather than one display pixel per image pixel).
+If you prefer the old behavior, change **Prefs > Advanced > Show inline images at Retina resolution**.

 ### Protocol

 iTerm2 extends the xterm protocol with a set of proprietary escape sequences.
 In general, the pattern is: